IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ```

 ## Artifact Classes
-Examples of different artifact types in the SARDANA-097 image:
+Examples of different artifact classes in the SARDANA-097 image:

 ![](images/artifacts.png)

 ## Classifier Output
-Classifier output should consist of a CSV file called `scores.csv` containing probability scores for each of 6 classes: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur and should be formatted as follows:
+Classifier output should consist of a CSV file called `scores.csv` containing probability scores for each of 6 classes: 1=artifact-free, 2=fluorescence aberration, 3=slide debris, 4=coverslip air bubble, 5=uneven immunolabeling, 6=image blur formatted as follows:

 ```
 "CellID","1","2","3","4","5","6"